HBR Consulting LLC (“HBR” or “we” or “our” or “us”) are committed to protecting your privacy when you interact with us.

 - Activities, interactions, preferences, transactional information and other computer and connection information (such as IP address) relating to the use of our website and our services

 - Resume and applicant information for those applying to job openings

-When persons and companies conduct business with HBR, we may collect the following types of personal information:
+When you conduct business with HBR, we may collect the following types of Personal Data:

 - Contact information

 - Event registrations and preferences

 - Feedback and reviews or request for support